jcarter10/Sorting-Visualizer/README.md

 ## Background
-A React.js project created to showcase my component-based creation and data visualization skills by using different kinds of sorting methods.
+A React.js project created to showcase my component-based creation and data visualization skills by showing how different kinds of sorting methods operate on each iteration.

 Utilizes the following libraries:
 - React Bootstrap